 With four million boaters, California has one of the highest levels of recreational boating in the United States.
 This large volume of recreational activity in our waterways can come at a cost.
 Boat-based pollutants such as sewage, used oil, household hazardous waste, marine debris, aquatic invasive species, and emerging contaminants impair our waterways.
 TBF’s Boater Education Program was initiated in 1996 with a Clean Vessel Act Education and Outreach grant.
 It continues to support the Southern California boating community and provide them with pollution prevention tools and resources to steward the environment.

-There are many free resources provided to boaters to support their personal efforts to keep our waters clean and full of life.
+Many free resources are available to support our boating friends in their efforts to keep our waters clean and full of life.
 Check out the resources below!